 What can I do with an online store?

-Useful insight such as analytics of customer activity are also available which gives store owners a new perspective on what their customers are doing upon visiting their website.
+Useful insight such as analytics of customer activity is also available which gives store owners a new perspective on what their customers are doing upon visiting their website.
 After learning more about the activity of a selected group of users, store owners can choose to optimize their experience of purchasing products online in any way or whichever method they prefer.

-Using WordPress as an eCommerce solution is nearly a win win solution as there are various techniques available for the user to give their customers the best user experience possible.
+Using WordPress as an eCommerce solution is nearly a win-win solution as there are various techniques available for the user to give their customers the best user experience possible.
 Users will have a unique but familiar experience from the beginning of their visit all the way to the checkout process during the purchasing phase of the eCommerce workflow.

-How do I setup an online marketplace?
+How do I set up an online marketplace?

-Setting up an online marketplace doesn’t have to be hard and there are plenty of solutions out there to make things easy for you.
-Since we are talking about WordPress you already have an advantage of gaining a complete marketplace package all within a simple WordPress plugin.
+Setting up an online marketplace doesn't have to be hard and there are plenty of solutions out there to make things easy for you.
+Since we are talking about WordPress you already have the advantage of gaining a complete marketplace package all within a simple WordPress plugin.